PamelaPajarillo/HEPQIS-LivingReview/BY_QIS/README.md

 <details>
 <summary> <a href="https://arxiv.org/abs/1908.04480"> Quantum adiabatic machine learning with zooming</a> [<a href="https://doi.org/10.1103/PhysRevA.102.062405">DOI</a>] <code>Expand</code> </summary>

-+ <em><strong>HEP Context:</strong></em> <em>To be written</em>
++ <em><strong>HEP Context:</strong></em> <em>Higgs signal-background discrimination, in which kinematic variables describing diphoton processes corresponds to either to a Higgs boson decay (signal) or other Standard Model processes (background)</em>
-+ <em><strong>Methods:</strong></em> <em>To be written</em>
++ <em><strong>Methods:</strong></em> <em>By iteratively perform quantum annealing, the binary weights on the weak classifiers can be made continuous, which results in a stronger classifier.</em>
-+ <em><strong>Results and Conclusions:</strong></em> <em>To be written</em>
++ <em><strong>Results and Conclusions:</strong></em> <em>QAML-Z does not show an obvious advantage over traditional machine learning methods, including deep neural networks (DNNs) and boosted decision trees (BDTs), however, its performance surpasses the QAML algorithm and simulated annealing with zooming.</em>

-Inspired by quantum annealing for machine learning (QAML), which constructs a strong classifier from a linear combination of weak binary classifiers. this paper proposes a variant called QAML-Z, where the binary classifiers are modified to continuous real values by performing a search on the real numbers.
+Inspired by quantum annealing for machine learning (QAML), which constructs a strong classifier from a linear combination of weak binary classifiers, this paper proposes a variant called QAML-Z, where the binary classifiers are modified to continuous real values by performing a search on the real numbers.
 This works by zooming into a region of the energy surface and iteratively perform quantum annealing to an augmented set of weak classifiers, which then makes a strong classifier.
 The iteration rule that gives the weight of each classifier consists of shifting the value of mean based on the spin of the qubit then narrowing the search breadth.
 The zooming algorithm increases the probability of overfitting, so the authors of the paper propose regularizing the iterative process by applying a bit flip between each iteration with monotonically decreasing probability.
 This effectively prevents the strong classifier from overfitting and overcomes getting out of a local minima.
 The QAML-Z algorithm is applied to the Higgs optimization problem, where features of a diphoton event must be identified in order to classify events as a Higgs decay or other Standard Model processes.
 QAML-Z does not show an obvious advantage over traditional machine learning methods, including deep neural networks (DNNs) and boosted decision trees (BDTs), however, its performance surpasses the QAML algorithm and simulated annealing with zooming.

 </details>